davecparker/code12/Doc/API.md

 GameObj Data Fields
 -------------------
-Each graphics object ([GameObj](#java-data-types)) that you create (see [Graphic Object Creation]) has several data variables that live inside it.
+Each graphics object ([GameObj](#java-data-types)) that you create (see [Graphics Object Creation]) has several data variables that live inside it.
 These variables store information such as the position, size, and color of the object.
 Each [GameObj](#java-data-types) has its own copy of these variables.
 You can access or change some of these data variables directly.
-Java refers to these directly accessible variables as *public data fields*.
+Java refers to these object variables as *public data fields*.

 Each [GameObj](#java-data-types) has public data fields named `x`, `y`, `visible`, and `group`.
-To access these fields, you need a variable of type [GameObj](#java-data-types), which you put before the data field name followed by a dot (.) character.
+To access these fields, you need a variable of type [GameObj](#java-data-types), which you put before the data field name followed by a dot (.) character, for example `hero.x`.

 In the general descriptions below, the [GameObj](#java-data-types) variable is shown as `obj`.
 In your program, you will replace `obj` with the name of the